BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-chrome-lighthouse.md

 title: "

 Introduction to Chrome Lighthouse"
-date: 2019-01-28T13:22:14+07:00
+date: 2018-01-28T13:22:14+07:00
 draft: false
 type: "post"
 tags: ["Chrome", "Lighthouse", "devtools"]
 ---

-Chrome Lighthouse has been around for a long while now, but wait if I ask you to explain what it does can you explain vividly?
+Chrome Lighthouse has been around for a while now, but wait if I ask you to explain what it does can you explain vividly?

-I discovered that so many web developers, including beginners, have not heard about this tool and those who heard have not tried it yet, that's not cool :(.
+I discovered that a lot of web developers, including beginners, have not heard about this tool and those who have, have not tried it yet, that's not cool :(.

 In this article, I would introduce you Chrome Lighthouse, what it does and how to start using it.